 Active Trading vs. Day Trading

-Roth IRA owners looking to take full advantage of tax free earnings may find more benefit in taking an active trading approach to their retirement savings.
+Roth IRA owners looking to take full advantage of tax-free earnings may find more benefit in taking an active trading approach to their retirement savings.
 Active trading involves a similar market timing technique to day trading, but takes the timing period to days or weeks rather than minutes and hours.
 This type of trading increases the potential for rapid account growth while decreasing the risks of trading on margin.
 Research has consistently shown that passive income beats active trading on the Roth IRA account.

 Nola Moore is a writer and editor based in Los Angeles, Calif.
 She has more than 20 years of experience working in and writing about finance and small business.
 She has a Bachelor of Science in retail merchandising.
 Her clients include The Motley Fool, Proctor and Gamble and NYSE Euronext.